ormizj/agwa-exam/README.md

 - `utils` - Kept the purpose of each util file quite broad, because of the lack of currently existing utilities

-- Solution Architecture Diagram is located in `assets->solution-architecture-diagram` with all relevant files
+- Solution Architecture Diagram - Is located in `assets->solution-architecture-diagram` with all relevant files

 ---